 Hi, I'm Dr. Bobby Jakucs!
 Here's a bit about me and TCRC: I’m a Marine Corps Combat Veteran, a husband and father, and a practicing Catholic.
 My journey to becoming a clinical psychologist wasn’t a straight line—I had no interest in the field until I found Man’s Search for Meaning while deployed to Afghanistan.
 That book cracked something open in me.
 Amidst the chaos of war, Viktor Frankl’s words gave voice to what I had felt but couldn’t articulate: that we can endure almost anything if we believe our lives have meaning.

+Since then, meaning-making has been the heartbeat of my work.
 After serving as a Combat Engineer Officer, I attended Pepperdine University and pursued clinical training that blended both insight-oriented and cognitive-behavioral approaches.
 Since completing my training, I’ve had the privilege of working for years in a federal healthcare setting, where I provide trauma-focused therapy to veterans, offer clinical supervision to psychology trainees, and consult on complex cases involving moral injury, PTSD, religious/spiritual matters impacting care, and life transitions.

 But I found myself always returning to the kind of work that first stirred something in me—helping people find purpose in the midst of suffering.
 That’s why I now specialize in integrating Logotherapy and Acceptance and Commitment Therapy (ACT), both of which guide people toward living with intention, even in the face of pain.